GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 Twelve pillars.
 One credential worth holding.

-CAIS is built on twelve institutional pillars.
+GAISB is built on twelve institutional pillars.
 Each exists because the profession — and the regulators, employers, and candidates who depend on it — deserves more than a claim.

 01